alimay17/CIT325/notes/week02.md

   /
 ```
 Only use local named blocks if there is no chance that something else will need to use them.

+## Collection and Array Types
+- ATD Table = Abstract Data Type table of build in data types
+- UDT Collection = User Defined Types (OBJECTS) Table of Objects
+- varray = Variable array.
+Or array of variables. (not super helpful.
+Lots of issues.
+Avoid.)